ratnesh93/Gilbert-Shannon-Reeds-Shuffling-Algorithm/README.md

         'python GSRShufflingAlgorithm.py 26 4 20'
         when a image plot will open, close first to see for second and so on
   2. testing via jupyter notebook
-         Call 'checkingGSRImplementation(startDeckSize,n,shuffleSize)' after running previous methods
+         Call 'checkingGSRImplementation(startDeckSize,totalDecks,shuffleSize)' after running previous methods
+              where
-              where startDeckSize: size of staring deck
+              1.  startDeckSize: size of staring deck
-                n            : it is no. of time startDeckSize muliply by 2 , i.e 26,52,104,208, so n here is 1,2,3,4
+              2.  totalDecks   : it is no. of time startDeckSize muliply by 2 , i.e 26,52,104,208, so n here is 1,2,3,4
-                shuffleSize  : number fo shuffles to perform i.e checkingGSRImplementation(26,4,20)
+              3.  shuffleSize  : number fo shuffles to perform i.e checkingGSRImplementation(26,4,20)